Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/benchmark.rst

 ~~~~~~~~~~~~~~~

 Following table gives results for the Matrix Multiply function with a wide variety of supported parameters, which are defined in: :ref:`CONFIGURATION_PARAMETERS_GEMM`.

-.. note:: cycleCountAvg does not include the cycle count information for the additional shuffling/tiling widget kernels, but initiationInterval and PROGRAM_MEMORY do include shuffling/tiling widget kernels.

 :download:`matrix_mult_benchmark.csv <../../csv_data_files/L2/matrix_mult_benchmark.csv>`